elpeix/kaa/README.md

 (file server.py)

-This class initializes Kaa for each http request
+This class initializes Kaa for each http request:

 ```python
 from kaa import KaaServer